qutip/qutip/doc/guide/heom/fermionic.rst

-We will demonstrate how to describe the bath using two different expansions of the spectral density correlation function (Matsubara's expansion and a Padé expansion), how to evolve the system in time and how to calculate the steady state.
+We will demonstrate how to describe the bath using two different expansions of the spectral density correlation function (Matsubara's expansion and a Padé expansion), how to evolve the system in time, and how to calculate the steady state.

-Since our fermion is coupled to two reservoirs, we will construct two baths -- one for each reservoir or lead -- in each case and call them the left (:math:`L`) and right (:math:`R`) baths for convenience.
+Since our fermion is coupled to two reservoirs, we will construct two baths -- one for each reservoir or lead -- and call them the left (:math:`L`) and right (:math:`R`) baths for convenience.
 Each bath will have a different chemical potential :math:`\mu` which we will label :math:`\mu_L` and :math:`\mu_R`.

 First we will do this using the built-in implementations of the bath expansions, :class:`LorentzianBath` and